GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

         }
     };
     ```

-Now, you have the modules to support the user-to-agent communication.
+Now, you have the modules in place to support the user-to-agent communication.

-## Task 2: Update the Bot to make the Handoff
+## Task 2: Update the Bot to Hand off the Conversation

-In this task you will update the bot to connect the previous routing middleware and add the dialogs to use it.
+In this task you will update the bot to connect to the routing middlewares you created and add the necessary dialogs to handle the handoff conversation flow.

 1. Navigate to the [LUIS Portal](https://www.luis.ai) and edit your app to add **HandOffToHuman** intent with the following utterances:
     * _I want to talk to an IT representative_